jagrvargen/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 4. 4-cities_by_state.py - Lists all cities from the database hbtn_0e_4_usa.

 5. 5-filter_cities.py - Takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa

+6. model_state.py - Contains a class definition of State and an instance Base = declarative_base().